 Consumer Reports states that 27% of Americans report trouble falling and staying asleep.
 New research suggests that Ashwagandha may be a useful sleep aide and potentially benefit this condition, which may also be stress related.

 An animal study identified a chemical in this herb that promotes sleep quantity and quality.
 Furthermore, regular intake can modulate serotonin as well as melatonin, the sleep hormone.

 In a human study, sixty individuals underwent a ten-week stay in an outpatient hospital where they were given 300 mg twice daily of full-spectrum Ashwagandha.
 All participants exhibited a significant increase in the time they restfully slept, indicating a possible role for this herb for those who are restless and sleep poorly.

 In Ayurvedic medicine, Ashwagandha is used to summon memory, intelligence, and mental performance abilities.
 For focus, concentration, and memory, Ashwagandha has proven beneficial in current studies as well.
-For example, in 30 subjects given 250 mg of Ashwagandha twice daily along with a panax ginseng group and placebo group, sensory motor function, reaction time, and mathematical ability were all enhanced in the Ashwagandha group, but not the other two study groups.
+For example, in 30 subjects given 250 mg of Ashwagandha twice daily along with a Panax ginseng group and placebo group, sensory-motor function, reaction time, and mathematical ability were all enhanced in the Ashwagandha group, but not in the other two study groups.

 Safety Profile of Ashwagandha